pcraster/pcraster/documentation/pcraster_project/install.rst

 Prerequisites
 -------------

-We recommend to download and install the |mambaforge| distribution.
+We recommend to download and install the |miniforge| distribution.
 Alternative distributions are |miniconda| or |anaconda|.
 The user guide and short reference on conda can be found |minicondadoc|.